 "Civil marriage is the legal concept of marriage as a governmental institution irrespective of religious affiliation, in accordance with marriage laws of the jurisdiction."

 "Wouldn't recognition of same-sex marriages cost businesses a lot more money?"

 "The main benefit many employers provide for their employees which might be affected by recognition of all marriages would be health care benefits.
 Currently, many gay people cannot obtain this benefit.
 The additional cost would be minimal and no one would even ask this question if a company happened to have all heterosexual people working with the expectation they would all be married.
-Business often offer gay couples benefits already as it is in their best interest to attract the best employees and retain them.
+Many businesses already offer gay couples benefits as it is in their best interest to attract the best employees and retain them.
 Studies suggest the impact on business of recognizing same-sex couples would be minimal.
 The economic impact in states which now recognize same-sex marriage has been overwhelmingly positive, significantly increasing state revenue."

 "Wouldn't gay marriage mean the further breakdown of the family?"

 "The breakdown of the family is our concern, too.
 Many people, including gay people, believe that families are important for society and although many marriage end in divorce, marriage fulfills an important role in supporting families and the communities around us.
 Families should be made of love, respect, responsibility, sacrifice and commitment.
 The same values that led us to recognize and respect marriages between opposite-sex couples should inspire us to recognize and respect marriages of same-sex couples.
 Recognition of same-sex couples and their families would be a positive addition to the diversity in our communities and would increase the stability of our society."

 "We should just abolish marriage completely!
 That's what we should be fighting for."